-The Shakespeare Association of America (SAA) is a non-profit professional organization for the advanced academic study of William Shakespeare’s plays and poems, his cultural and theatrical contexts, and the many roles he has played in world culture.
+The Shakespeare Association of America (SAA) is a non-profit professional organization for the advanced academic study of William Shakespeare’s plays and poems, his cultural and theatrical contexts, and the many roles these have played in world culture.

-- June through September: Seminars and workshops are announced in the SAA’s June Bulletin.
-The seminar and workshop registration process is open until 15 September.
+June through September: Seminars and workshops are announced in the SAA’s June Bulletin.
+The seminar and workshop enrollment process is open until 15 September.

-- September through October: Seminar and workshop enrollments are processed.
+September through October: Seminar and workshop enrollments are processed and placements are announced.

-- January through March: With the SAA’s January Bulletin, meeting registration opens for all panelists, for seminar and workshop members, and for those who will attend in other roles (including as auditors).
+January through March: With the posting of the SAA’s January Bulletin, meeting registration opens for all panelists, for seminar and workshop members, and for those who will attend in other roles (including as auditors).